jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 The makahiki source code should show up in the /vagrant/ directory.
 -------------------------------------------------------------------------------
 vagrant@precise32:~$ cd /vagrant
-vagrant@precise32:/vagrant/$ ls
+vagrant@precise32:/vagrant$ ls
 -------------------------------------------------------------------------------

 The output of ls should match the contents of the makahiki directory on your host machine.
 ===============================================================================

 2.1.4.
-Start The Server
+Start the Server
 ===============================================================================
 The Makahiki server is started manually from the /vagrant/makahiki directory:
 -------------------------------------------------------------------------------